 My top tips, practical information and information about different types of tours are all below.
 This post has more information about my top 10 Normandy abbeys and châteaux.

 A Guided Tour

-These 50 minute tours don’t need to be pre-booked.
+These 50 minute tours don’t need to be pre-booked but may be busier during the summer months.
 There are also a series of themed tours throughout the year in French.
 Taking a guided tour will allow you to see additional rooms in the abbey.
 They include the Guard’s Room, the apple press, the refectory, the parlour, the sacristy and the chapter house.
 The chapter house is known as the Salle Capitulaire and is where marriages take place nowadays.
 If there’s a specific room you’re interested in visiting, check whether it’s included on the regular guided visit or a themed one.